Privileged users can create policies that track the changes that all users, including other privileged users, make in the database.

 Except where noted, this part describes how to use pure unified auditing, in which all audit records are centralized in one place.

 25.1 What Is Auditing?

-Auditing is the monitoring and recording of configured database actions, from both database users and nondatabase users.
+Auditing is the monitoring and recording of database activity, from both database users and nondatabase users.

 "Nondatabase users" refers to application users who are recognized in the database using the

 CLIENT_IDENTIFIER attribute.
 To audit this type of user, you can use a unified audit policy condition, a fine-grained audit policy, or Oracle Database Real Application Security.

 This guide describes how to use unified auditing.
 Alternatively, you can use traditional auditing, but traditional auditing (described in the Oracle Database release 11.2 Oracle Database Security Guide) has been deprecated starting in Oracle Database release 21c.
 In traditional auditing, there are separate audit trails for individual components, such as